was larger when I was growing up.

 different, smell different.
 We'll

-do a lot more to eradicate racism when nothing such
+do a lot more to eradicate racism when noting such

 differences publicly is no longer a cardinal sin.